ramazanemreosmanoglu/observableprops/README.md

 # observableprops

-Just a simple utility to automatically create class properties and adding observers to it.
+A simple utility to add observers to instance properties

 ## Example Usage